gurkenlabs/litiengine-docs/basics/game-api/README.md

 ## Major Components

-The `Game` class provides access to the engine's three major parts that are responsible for rendering, the audio as well as the physical restraints an LITIengine games.
+The `Game` class provides access to the engine's three major parts that are responsible for rendering, the audio as well as the physical restraints an LITIENGINE games.

 ### The RenderEngine: `Game.graphics()`